jank-lang/jank/book/src/reference/error/lex/invalid-number.md

 # lex/invalid-number
-Invalid number.

-## Additional explanation
 This happens when a numeric literal is malformed.
-Common causes include mixing incompatible number syntax, using digits that do not match the base, using an unsupported base, or leaving part of the number unfinished.
+Common causes include mixed number syntax.
+They also include digits that do not match the base.
+Another cause is an unsupported base.
+Another cause is an unfinished literal.

 ## Mitigations
-Rewrite the literal using one valid number format and make sure every required digit is present.
+Rewrite the literal using one valid number format.
+Make sure every required digit is present.